Robustness Assessment of Assemblies in Frictional Contact: Robustness Computation

-\begin{definition} The \textit{static robustness} is the amount of force that can be applied in a given direction on a given point before slipping or toppling occurs in a static assembly.
-With $\Real$ being the set of real numbers and $\mathbb{S}^2$ being the unit sphere, static robustness is defined as
+In this work, we define \textit{robustness} as the amount of force that can be applied in a given direction on a given point before relative motion occurs between objects in an assembly.
+We formally define the robustness as